fastbootmobile/encore-providerlib/README.md

 thread, you can call the relevant method (``onSongUpdated``, etc) on the registered callbacks to notify of the full entity data.

+> Important note: When fetching a set of tracks, for example a playlist, the app will request
+> the track information using getSong() if the track isn't already known.
+If the track is known,
+> but not loaded (isLoaded() returns false and setIsLoaded(true) hasn't been called), the app
+> won't request getSong again and relies on onSongUpdate() callback.

 ### Audio data
 #### General workflow
 The actual audio data is transferred through a local domain UNIX socket, which is assigned by the